Originally Published October 2013

 Starting that eight-season series on Netflix is probably not what your body or your mind needs at that particular moment in time, although it can feel pretty comforting at the moment.

 Although I certainly had my ups and downs over the course of the last number of years, there are some practices that I found helped me.
-These are not sure-fire solutions, but in retrospect here are several things that positively contributed to my recovery.
+These are not sure-fire solutions, but several things positively contributed to my recovery in retrospect.

 Focus on a few of these every day, and it will help to see the sunshine even on the cloudiest of days.